cventeic/deploy-to-cloud/Container.md

 Select context:
   kubectl config use-context

+Get yaml from actual running instances: kubectl get po,deployment,rc,rs,ds,no,job -o yaml?

 # Troubleshooting

 If your container is having trouble starting, you can use kubectl exec -it [pod name] bash

+If ingress isn't able to use the ip address...
+  Go to GCE console...
+Network Services...
+Load Balancing...
+     and delete existing balancer.

+  A new load balancer is created when an new ingress instance is created.